Canine Body Language [F-22-4]

 |Location:||SLU: Valentine 103|

 Kris Hoffmann is a Visiting Assistant Professor of Biology at SLU and an amphibian and reptile conservation biologist with a soft spot for working dogs.
-Her wildlife detector dog-and-student teams locate endangered turtles for state biologists in the North East.
+Her research focuses on habitat needs, behavior and amphibian community interactions.
+She is currently training a wildlife detector dog-and-student team to find a rare frog for conservation work.